Call for Proposals

 What types of research does SPARK NS support?

 SPARK NS supports translational research projects at any stage of development between target identification and entry into clinical trials.
-Our program focuses on Parkinson’s disease and autism.
+Our program focuses on autism and Parkinson's disease.

 How much funding does a project selected for a SPARK NS program receive and what can the funding be used for?